Love's Field: History

+As Sooner softball became a national powerhouse under head coach Patty Gasso, interest in tickets for games easily outstripped supply at their longtime home of Marita Hynes Field.
 On October 28, 2021, it was announced a new softball stadium was planned to open before the 2024 season.
 Love's provided the naming gift following a $12 million total donation.
 The estimated cost for the project was $47.9 million.
 The University of Oklahoma officially broke ground on Love's Field on September 23, 2022.

-The overall square footage of the complex is 44,000 square feet and is the largest on-campus softball facility in the country with a seating capacity of 4,200.
+The overall square footage of the complex is 44,000 square feet and is the largest on-campus softball facility in the country with a seating capacity of 4,200, more than three times the capacity of Hynes Field.
 Love's Field features 3,543 in fixed seating and an additional 657 in standing room.
 The complex features a 10,669-square-foot indoor training center and several team spaces, including a locker room, training room, meeting room, equipment room and lounge, as well as a recognition area to showcase national championships and other team accomplishments.
 The scoreboard is in the shape of the state of Oklahoma and cost $1.4 million.